muzaffarhamzah/Getting-and-cleaning-data/README.md

 ## Getting-and-Cleaning-Data v2
 You have to perform R script "run.analysis.R".
 General setup such as creating directory, downloading, unzipping data files have been included in the script.
 This script requires packages "plyr".
-You may install using the command below
+You may install using the command below:

 install.packages("plyr")